estelle-rcr/42/cub3D/README.md

       OR `./cub3D_bonus map_bonus.cub --save` to export a screenshot of the first view

 #### Keyboard instructions:
   On a QWERTY keyboard, directionnal moves are done using: W-S-A-D.

   Rotational moves: left and right arrows.

+  Bonus - Look up and down: up and down arrows.

   Show/hide map: press M.